LuczynskiDar/Pehelper/README.md

 Dotnet Core MVC project, excercise MVC approach with the real task.

->The purpose of creating Pehelper was to support mass item upload to the Creo s Windchill.
+>The purpose of creating Pehelper was to support mass item upload to the Creo s Windchill, to save engineering time.
+The app supports .xls or .xls file.
-Upload the .xls or .xls file.
-All the corporate ERP export files must be saved first.

 ## How Pehelper is built

 PE Helper, is a web app, built using Dotnet Core 2.1 and MVC frameworks.
-Also I used a NPOI library on the back-end,to read posted Excel files.
-PE Helper, an engineering tool, extracts components’ index from an Excel file serializes, separates each of them using semicolon and finally splits into desired groups.
-The purpose of this project was to be used, was to reduce effort large quantity of data in the Windchill
+Also I used a NPOI library on the back-end, to read posted Excel files.
+PE Helper, an engineering tool, extracts components’ index from an Excel file, serializes, separates each of them using semicolon and finally splits into desired groups.

 ---